Igor Liubchenko

-Igor Liubchenko is a Ukrainian Muay Thai fighter.
+Igor Liubchenko (born March 16, 1991) is a Ukrainian Muay Thai fighter.
 He is one of the most successful amateur Muay Thai athletes of all time.

 Biography and career

 Liubchenko started Muay Thai training at the age of 12, he holds a Master of Sports of Ukraine in Thai boxing.

 Igor Liubchenko faced Hiroya at MAX Muay Thai 5: The Final Chapter in Khon Kaen, Thailand on December 10, 2013.
 He was defeated by second round knockout via high kick.

 On April 28, 2017, Liubchenko took part in the EM Legend Kickboxing World Tournament in the 63 kg division.
 He defeated Meng Kang from China by technical knockout in the semi-final and was defeated by knockout in the final against Anvar Boynazarov.

 On September 30, 2017, Liubchenko faced Pakorn P.K.
 Saenchai Muaythaigym at All-Star Fight 2.
 He lost the fight by decision.

 On May 6, 2018, Liubchenko entered the 8-man Real Hero tournament in Bangkok, Thailand.
 He defeated three opponents in one night all by knockout to capture the tournament title.

 On March 9, 2019, Liubchenko faced Superbank Mor Ratanabandit at All Star Fight: World Soldier.
 He lost the fight by decision.

 On October 16, 2021, Liubchenko travelled to Hungary to face Spéth Norbert.
 He lost the fight by decision after three rounds.